VMarkos/mw-dp/data-analysis/NOTES.md

 <img src="slider_dist_boxplots.png" alt="Item position distribution in kpSuo condition" width="1200">

 As one may observe, there are cases where order seems to matter.
 In order to quantify this effect, we have performed a two-tailed Mann-Whitney-U test (MWU) with a 5% confidence level.
-The highlighted plots in the above Figure correspond to those cases where a significant order effect is observed ($p<.05$, normalized Mann-Whitney $U>2.09$, effect sizes $f>55\%$).
+The highlighted plots in the above Figure correspond to those cases where a significant order effect is observed ($p<.05$, normalized Mann-Whitney $U>2.09$).

 *It remains to provide similar plots for diversity, as assessed in observation tasks and for a similar metric of diversity for construction ones (or, probably, all related metrics of diversity we intend to cite).*